manulea/MITGUI/README.md

 ![Image1.2](https://i.imgur.com/6l91vx4.png)

-You may have a security issue.. click more info.
+You may have a security issue.. if this is the case then:

+click More info.

 ![Image1.3](https://i.imgur.com/5kd2qkR.png)

-Then click [Run Anyway]
+Click Run Anyway

-### A windows dialog box should come up, press YES
+#### A windows security prompt should come up, press yes.

 ![Image2](https://i.imgur.com/UO40SxR.png)

-Choose your destination folder or leave it as default.
+Choose your destination folder or leave it default.

 Click Install